There are the following subsea cable systems connecting Asia and Australia:

 The Trident cable will have interconnection points in Equinix IBX data centres in Sydney, Melbourne, Singapore and Jakarta, as well as a landing point in Perth, providing greater connectivity for businesses, content providers and communications network providers.

 JGA South (JGA-S) is a consortium cable.
-JGA South consortium includes AARNet, Google and RTI-C. JGA South lands in Sydney, Sunshine Coast of Queensland and Piti in Guam, with an initial design capacity of 36 Tbps (2*180*100Gbps) on 2 fiber pairs.
-JGA South is the first new cable ever to land on the east coast of Australia, outside of Sydney.
+JGA South consortium includes AARNet, Google and RTI.
+Spanning approxiamately 7000km, the JGA South lands in Sydney, Sunshine Coast of Queensland and Piti in Guam, with an initial design capacity of 36 Tbps (2*180*100Gbps) on 2 fiber pairs.
+JGA South is the first new cable ever to land in Sunshine Coast of Queensland, on the east coast of Australia, outside of Sydney.
+In Guam, the JGA South lands at the Piti-I CLS, with Google as the landing party.